sukhikush/Profile/notes/aboutMe.md

     Oversee end-to-end project delivery, including release planning through multiple MVPs, creating Jira and Confluence documentation, and ensuring timely execution.

-    Mentor and guide developers, conduct code reviews, and providing support to overcome challenges
+    Mentor and guide developers, conduct code reviews, and providing support to developers whereever they are stuck

     Building POC for quick development reference.

     Defining CI/CD pipelines and overseeing the entire product infrastructure.

-Overall, I split my time with 60% focus on management and 40% on hands-on development, ensuring both strategic and technical excellence.
+Overall, I split my time into 60-40 i.e. 60% focus on management and 40% on hands-on development, ensuring both strategic and technical excellence.

 Over the past three years, I have been managing the entire tech team and product architecture at Nexsales.